according to the Times Higher Education’s ranking of the latest REF results (2021).

 Our range of collaborations with museums and galleries will be invaluable to your education

 You'll study a wide range of modules that cover the fundamentals of art history and develop a range of approaches to curating an art museum or gallery.
 You'll also get to plan an exhibition as part of a group project and take a placement with an art institution.
+We have close relationships with a wide variety of local, national, and international arts and heritage institutions, as well as other third-sector organisations.
+We also work on art beyond the museum and gallery system, including with partners in country houses, churches and cathedrals, as well as human rights and law enforcement institutions.

 There are opportunities for you to spend time abroad during your course: